 After checking everything off of her list of “Things-To-Do in Atlanta”, except for saving money, Amber was ready for New York!
 Off-Broadway, she played “Mrs. Jefferson/Seasons of Love Soloist” in RENT (New World Stages), and “Hannah” in “A Civil War Christmas” (NY Theatre Workshop).

 Amber made her Broadway debut as the High Priestess of Soul, Nina Simone, in “Soul Doctor”, earning rave reviews and a nomination for the prestigious Clive Barnes Award.
 Most recently she tackled the role of Aldonza in "Man of la Mancha" at the Shakespeare Theatre Company in Washington, DC, receiving the Emery Battis Award for Acting Excellence & a Helen Hayes Award nomination for Outstanding Lead Actress in a Musical.
 In Spring of 2016, Amber returned to Broadway in "Shuffle Along, Or, The Making of the Musical Sensation of 1921 and All That Followed."
 The show, nominated for 10 Tony Awards, was written and directed by George C. Wolfe, choreographed by Savion Glover, and boasted an all-star cast of Audra McDonald, Brian Stokes Mitchell, Billy Porter, Joshua Henry, and Brandon Victor Dixon.
-Amber is currently on the road with the 1st National touring company of the 11-time Tony Award winning smash hit "HAMILTON", playing Peggy Schuyler/Maria Reynolds.
+Amber just finished playing Peggy Schuyler/Maria Reynolds for a year with the 1st National touring company of the 11-time Tony Award winning smash hit "HAMILTON".